APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 - It is moot because reporting culture is said to be "poor" at SCU

 - A story (I did not ask to publish formally and do not plan to) from a current student---one fraternity at SCU has a policy for handling assault internally.
-Where they ask girls to list assault in an "accountability book" so they can hold brothers accountable themselves, with the worst repercussions being expulsion from the frat; no school or police involvement whatsoever.
+Where they ask girls to list assault in an "accountability book" so girls have time to think about whether they want to proceed and they can hold brothers accountable themselves, with the worst repercussions being expulsion from the frat; no school or police involvement whatsoever.
 This was apparently the idea of the new frat president after the previous frat president was expelled from the frat for assault.

-- There are no means for proving this from online sources.
-I can only quote a website saying "people don't report at SCU"
+	- Apparently this was an announcement made to her sorority at a sorority meeting

+	- The frat was being blacklisted due to past assault and no one was coming to their parties

+	- The bargain was, if they keep the record book, will the sorority consider attending future socials?

+	- Oh also I'm not allowed to ruin her social life and have the fraternities shut down (jfc)

 - They do not have mandatory Title IX training annually.
 They do not have a Title IX accountability report to indicate efforts at transparency or concern for student safety and well-being